 Step 5: Create a Target Profile

 At this point, you gather all the information and determine your own unique desired outcomes.
 If there are additional subcategories that drive your business, include them here.
-In addition, look at whether your business has any unique influences or external stakeholders, from vendors to customers.
+In addition, look at whether your company has any individual influences or external stakeholders, from vendors to customers.
 For example, if you’re working with a cloud service provider, you want to incorporate that here.

 Step 6: Determine, Analyze, and Prioritize Gaps

 Once you’ve determined your risk and your profile, you’re on the way to figuring out where you have gaps.
 If you have security gaps, conduct a cost-benefit analysis of addressing them and determine the risk they pose to achieving your desired outcomes.
-For example, if you have a low-risk gap that doesn’t hinder your overall desired outcomes, that gap should be low priority among your targeted improvements.
-If you realize that you need to install a firewall to protect payment processing assets, that should be at the top of your priority list.
+For example, if you have a low-risk gap that doesn’t hinder your overall desired results, that gap should be a low priority among your targeted improvements.
+On the other hand, if you realize that you need to install a firewall to protect payment processing assets, that should be at the top of your priority list.

 Step 7: Implement Action Plan

 Address any identified gaps here.
-Once they have been addressed, you continue to monitor and ensure that you are meeting the desired outcomes in your Target Profile.
+Once they have been addressed, you continue to monitor and ensure that you meet your target profile’s desired outcomes.